Uniform estimate of viscous free-boundary Magnetohydrodynamics with zero vacuum magnetic field: Introduction

-where $\chi$ is a smooth, compactly supported function which is 1 on the unit ball $B(0,1)$.
-This smoothing diffeomorphism was used in [3],[4],and also in [1].
-For this extension, regularity of $\varphi$(of course $\eta$ also.) is $\frac{1}{2}$ better than $h$.
-This will be explained in the section2.\\ We also should define derivative of $v,B$ in $S$, so that measure $\partial_i u,\partial_i B$ in $\Phi_t$.
-Then we rewrite our system (1.2) and (1.3) in a fixed domain $S$.
-Using change of variable, we get
+where $\hat{\cdot}$ is horizontal Fourier transform and $\xi$ is corresponding two dimensional frequency variable. $\chi$ is a smooth, compactly supported function which is 1 on the unit ball $B(0,1)$.
+This smoothing diffeomorphism was used in \cite{DL}, \cite{BS}, and also in \cite{NMFR1}.
+In Proposition \ref{proposition 3.7}, we will see that $\varphi$ has $\frac{1}{2}$ better regularity than $h$. \\

+We also define new derivatives of $v,B$ in $S$, to measure $\partial_i u,\partial_i B$ in the fixed domain $S$.
+Then we could rewrite the systems (\ref{1.2}) and (\ref{1.3}) in a fixed domain $S$.
+Using change of variable, we get,